riazibrahim/cyber_wordcloud/README.md

-# Cyber cloud: Word cloud generator
+# Cyber word cloud: Word cloud generator

 A tool for generating word cloud from a list of input URLs or single URL in command.